 Using these two expressions in Eq.~(\ref{firstLR}) leads to

-This is similar to the learning rule of \cite{olshausen97} except for the partial derivative term, which allows each Gabor parameter to be learned independently.
-These terms are provided in Append.~A.
+This is similar to the learning rule of \cite{olshausen97} except for the partial derivative term, which allows each Gabor parameter to be updated independently.
+The partial derivatives are provided in the next section.

 Updating each Gabor parameter therefore requires the calculation of two expectations.
-The inner expectation in Eq.~(\ref{twoexp}) is with respect to the posterior distribution $P(a|{\boldsymbol{\theta}},I)$ given by Eq.~(\ref{posterior}) and comprises the E-step.
+The inner expectation in Eq.~(\ref{twoexp}) is with respect to the posterior distribution $P(a|{\boldsymbol{\theta}},I)$ given by Eq.~(\ref{posterior}) and comprises the E step.
 The outer expectation is an average over a batch of images.
-Adjusting each Gabor parameter according to Eq.~(\ref{twoexp}) is the M-step.
-The EM algorithm consists of alternating between the E-step and the M-step until convergence is reached \cite[for example, see][]{bishop}.
+Adjusting each Gabor parameter according to Eq.~(\ref{twoexp}) is the M step.
+The EM algorithm consists of alternating between the E step and the M step until convergence is reached \cite[e.g., see][]{bishop}.